-You are required to work in groups of two, and submit a project proposal, an interim progress report, a final report written in a conference paper format, and make a presentation during the finals week.
+You are required to work in groups of two, and submit a project proposal, an interim progress report, and a final report written in a conference paper format.
 Tentative schedule of the project is as follows:

 All reports and software can be submitted using the online form.

 - The reports are expected to be 6 pages and must follow the IEEE Computer Society two-column format as described in their templates.
 Try to follow the format as closely as possible.

 - Bishop book

 - Hastie, Tibshirani, Friedman book